This post may contain affiliate links. Please read our disclosure policy.

 - Taco seasoning – I highly recommend making your own seasoning, which I’ve linked here, but you can certainly use a packet of the blend as well.
 I also add extra cumin because I love the flavor.

 - Corn tortillas – These work best for beef enchiladas because they are heartier than their soft flour counterparts.
 Can you use flour tortillas for enchiladas?
-You can, and I do for my Green Chile Enchiladas.
-But corn tortillas are thicker and can stand up to the red sauce better and they don’t tear as easily.
+Sure you can, and I do for my Green Chile Enchiladas.
+But corn tortillas are thicker and can stand up to the red sauce better and greasier beef, and they don’t tear as easily.

 - Red enchilada chile sauce – You can definitely use a homemade enchilada sauce recipe, in fact I recommend it if you have the time.
 But the canned sauces available are just so good that I often take the shortcut!
 My favorites are Old El Paso and Las Palmas.
 They are available in mild, medium or hot.

-- Toppings – There are a lot of options for topping enchiladas before serving, like sliced green onions, sour cream, Pico de Gallo, Homemade Salsa, sliced avocado, cilantro or Guacamole.
+- Toppings – There are a lot of options for topping enchiladas before serving, like sliced green onions, sliced jalapenos, sour cream, Pico de Gallo, Homemade Salsa, sliced avocado, cilantro, or Guacamole.

-- Cook the ground beef with onions and garlic in a large skillet over medium-high heat, then simmer in taco seasoning.
-I like to use a higher fat content beef, like 85/15 because the fat adds flavor and I always drain out the extra grease.
+- Cook the meat – Cook the ground beef with onions and garlic then simmer in taco seasoning.
+I like to use beef with a medium fat content, like 85/15 because the fat adds flavor and I always drain out the extra grease.
 But you can use a leaner variety if you like.

-- Bake the ground beef enchiladas uncovered until hot and bubbly.
+- Bake uncovered until hot and bubbly.
 You can tent some foil over the top if they are getting too brown.
 Baking them uncovered gets the edges of the tortillas get a little crispy – that’s my favorite part!
-To make them even fancier, top with thinly sliced green onions or sliced olives.

 Serving Suggestions